watir/watir.github.io/_guides/ruby.md

 and Linux are not adequate for running Watir and related Ruby technologies without making significant alterations to them.

-There are different options for supplying a good Ruby interpreter, but we have chosen rbenv as the most suitable Ruby interpreter.
+There are different options for properly maintaining a Ruby interpreter, but we have chosen rbenv as the most suitable Ruby interpreter for Mac and chruby for Linux.

-Note that rbenv cannot exist on the same system as RVM.
-RVM is an acceptable Ruby interpreter if you prefer to use it, but if you prefer to use rbenv, be sure to uninstall RVM completely.
+Note that RVM is an acceptable (if more complicated) way to maintain a Ruby interpreter if you prefer to use it, but if you choose to use rbenv or chruby, be sure to uninstall RVM completely.

 ### Windows